robjacob/padpy/README.md

 # Multi-state Scratchpad Prototype

+## Usage (on Mac)

+Run Safari with one window

+python3 main.py

+### Compatibility and porting:

+* This system is currently implemented for Mac, using Safari.

+    * You may need to set 'Allow JavaScript from Apple Events' option in Safari's Develop menu

+* Should work with different browsers on Mac:

+    * Change the Applescript commands as noted

+* Should work on windows:

+    * Replace the Applescript commands with powerscript or any other code that will perform the same tasks

 ## Conceptual Design

-You have a list of bookmarks
+You have a list of web browser bookmarks

-* Each is associated with a raw brain state or other reading, no classifiers, just index by set of features.
+* Each is associated with a raw brain state or other passive reading.
+There are no classifiers, we just index the bookmarks by the raw set of features of the data.

-* They are always displayed, in an auxiliary window, but they are ordered by how close they are to your current state.
+* Bookmarks are displayed continuously, in our window, ordered by how close they are to your current state.

-* You can bookmark additional pages and have them associated with your current state.
+* You can bookmark additional pages and have them associated with your state at the time of bookmarking.

 ### Brain: